Soudan 2019, année zéro: Background

-On April 11, 2019, the dictatorial and Islamist government of Omar al-Bashir, that had ruled over the Sudan for thirty years, was overthrown by popular protests.
+On April 11, 2019, the dictatorial and Islamist government of Omar al-Bashir, which had ruled over the Sudan for thirty years, was overthrown by popular protests.
 During the previous four months, an improvised camp, referred to in English as "the sit-in", had been the centre of the protests in front of the Ministry of Defence in central Khartoum, called al-Qiyada.
 The camp was busy day and night with Sudanese of all ages and different social backgrounds, confronting the military, police and other security forces.
 At the same time, this protest camp was considered as a social, political and artistic stage for the beginning of a democratic Sudan.

 After the coup d'état by the Sudanese military, negotiations between the succeeding junta and the opposition came to a dead end, as the protestors were hostile to a military-led transition and reclaimed a civilian-led government.
 On June 3, security forces destroyed the sit-in, killing and wounding many people, and using sexual violence against women.
 After weeks of uncertainty and with the help of African Union mediation, a transitional government, consisting of both civilians and leaders of the military, was formed in August 2019.
 It accepted the responsibility for governing the country during the transition to democracy until national elections, scheduled for 2022.